Can I Sue a Public Storage Facility?

 Limitation on Recovery

 That's not all.
 Most rental agreements contain a limitation on any potential recovery.
-For example, a rental agreement could say that in the event of any dispute with the storage facility, the most you can recover in any lawsuit is limited to a particular dollar amount.
+For example, a rental agreement could say that in the event of any dispute with the storage facility, the most you can recover in any lawsuit is a particular dollar amount.

 Insurance requirement